 IoT and Security Concerns:

 Despite gaining traction in almost every industry and sector, IoT is still plagued by its security vulnerabilities.
-There have been some niggling incidents of security breach in IoT environments.
-With increasing number of connected devices, the Internet of Things needs a multilayered approach to fix the security issues.
-It includes development of robust and secure interoperability features through IoT app development.
+There have been some niggling incidents of a security breach in IoT environments.
+With an increasing number of connected devices, the Internet of Things needs a multilayered approach to fix the security issues.
+It includes the development of robust and secure interoperability features through IoT app development.
 Perhaps, the governments will rise to the occasion and take stringent actions ensuring the security of this realm.

-IoT in Healthcare Sector:
+IoT in the Healthcare Sector:

 The true potential of IoT can be harnessed in the healthcare sector where connected devices can largely improve patient care.
 It can be extremely beneficial for those affected by chronic diseases.
-The data collection in this sector will lead to the preventative care and monitoring.
-However, authentication of technology and its secure operation will still remain a matter of concern for the IT managers and clinicians.
+The data collected in this sector will lead to preventative care and monitoring.
+However, the authentication of technology and its secure operation will still remain a matter of concern for the IT managers and clinicians.
 These issues can be mitigated by integrating contextual authorization in the healthcare systems.

-Apart from these, IoT has unexplored possibilities in the industries like travel, electricity distribution, and cashless payments.
-However, Internet of Things has its share of challenges as well.
+Apart from these, IoT has unexplored possibilities in industries like travel, electricity distribution, and cashless payments.
+However, the Internet of Things has its share of challenges as well.
 A lack of interoperability is the primary issue confronting it.
 Also, undefined standards can stymie this industry.
-App developers and IT decision makers are striving to resolve these issues with an innovative approach and streamlined development processes.
+App developers and IT decision-makers are striving to resolve these issues with an innovative approach and streamlined development processes.
 Despite these issues, we can expect IoT will make rapid strides in the right direction in 2017.